|

 Joel Iglesias Lopez

-Hi, I'm Joel, a junior at Boston College, where I'm studying applied psychology, transformative education, special education, and social work.
-After graduating from BC I plan on pursing a career in social work, and eventually in the field of clinical psychology.
+Hi, I'm Joel, a junior at Boston College, where I'm studying applied psychology, special education, and clinical social work.
+After graduating from BC I plan on pursing a career in school social work.
 As the LC at AI4CommSci, I work with lab members and affiliates to help run the lab smoothly, particularly with scheduling and administrative tasks.

 Hunter Scheppat